 Since pools are a lifelong investment, it is reasonable to want the best protection for your infrastructure and equipment, regardless of the cost.
 If you have the budget for it, automatic pool covers offer tremendous benefits to pool owners.

 Automatic pool covers offer the advantage of security and safety.
 Children, senior citizens, and drunken guests will not fall into a pool by accident, and unwanted persons or animals cannot enter a pool without your knowledge or consent since it is impossible to slide the cover back without a remote.

 Keep Debris Out

 Automatic pool covers do a lot more to protect your pool from debris falling into the water, such as leaves, twigs, or dirt, compared to other covers.

-You are also a lot less likely to slack on keep the cover on because it is a lot easier to slide the cover on and off the pool once you’re done with a swim.
+You are also much less likely to slack on keeping the cover on because it is much easier to slide the cover on and off the pool once you’re done with a swim.
 Less debris also means less time spent cleaning and maintaining your pool.

 More Heat, Less Evaporation

 A pool cover also keeps heat within the water effectively.
 Since it is easy to slide the cover back after usage, heat remains in the water for longer.
 This will help you save on gas or electricity expenses since you won’t need to run your pool heater as much.
 A cover also reduces the amount of evaporation (the number one source of heat loss) from your pool during windy or sunny days.